Openstack Liberty with linuxbridge driver Link to heading

 neutron security-group-rule-create ssh --protocol tcp --port-range-min 22 --port-range-max 22 --direction ingress

-Download an image and boot a VM
+Download an image and boot a VM Link to heading

 We download and create a glance image.